Counterbalance Forklift Training

 Home / Forklift Courses / Counterbalance Forklift Training

-Our mission is to deliver top-notch counterbalance forklift training, producing highly skilled operators ready to apply their training in the workplace.
+At South Coast Forklift Training, our mission is to deliver top-notch counterbalance forklift training, producing highly skilled operators ready to apply their training in the workplace.
 We believe in challenging our trainees to bring out their best, and we achieve this by delivering our sessions in a relaxed and friendly atmosphere.

-• Theory Test – 25 questions with an 80% pass rate.
+- Theory Test: 25 questions with an 80% pass rate.

-• Pre-use Inspection Test – Ensuring the truck is safe to use.
+- Pre-use Inspection Test: Ensuring the truck is safe to use.

-• Practical Skills Test – A timed and scored test involving various manoeuvres that must be completed safely.
+- Practical Skills Test: A timed and scored test involving various manoeuvres that must be completed safely.

-Licensed Counterbalance Forklift Training
+The Counterbalance Forklift Truck

-A counterbalance forklift, also known as a counterbalance truck, is the most common type of forklift truck in use today.
-These versatile machines are essential in both warehouse and construction environments, capable of moving freight both indoors and outdoors.
+The counterbalance forklift, also known as a counterbalance truck, is the most common type of forklift truck today.
+These versatile machines are essential in warehouse and construction environments, capable of moving freight indoors and outdoors.
+“Counterbalance” refers to the large weight positioned at the rear, which counterbalances the load carried at the front.
+This design eliminates the need for additional stabilisers.

+Counterbalance forklifts come in various sizes.
+Smaller models, typically three-wheeled, can handle loads of around one tonne, while larger models can manage loads exceeding 50 tonnes, often used for moving full containers.
 These trucks are compact and extremely manoeuvrable.
-The operator sits behind the forks within a protective structure that safeguards against falling objects and provides protection in the event of a tip-over.
-The steering is controlled from the rear, with the front wheels driving and bearing the bulk of the load weight.
+The operator sits behind the forks within a protective structure that safeguards against falling objects and provides protection if the truck tips over.
+The steering is controlled from the rear, with the front wheels driving and bearing the weight.

 COUNTERBALANCE TRAINING FROM A COMPANY THAT CARES